mpatraw/butterfly/README.md

 When a butterfly spawns, it runs through this logic to execute each instinct:

-* Pick random morph instinct.
+* Pick random morph instinct
-* Pick random goal instinct.
+* Pick random goal instinct
+* Pick random flutter instinct
 * Repeat
- * Check if any of the death instincts are true and break if so.
+ * Check if any of the death instincts are true and break if so
- * Pick random flutter instinct and use only that one
+ * Use the picked flutter instinct
- * Pick random look instinct.
+ * Pick random look instinct

 ## Safe & Dangerous (Walkable & Obstructed)